 There are many benefits to having a permanent soap dispenser in your kitchen, including:

 Soap dispensers are much more attractive than cheap and garishly-colored bottles.
-They're available in your choice of finishes, too, so you can choose from things like chrome, bronze and stainless steel depending on your interior design.
+They’re available in your choice of finishes, too, so you can choose from things like chrome, bronze, brushed stainless steel, brushed nickel, and classic stainless steel among others depending on your interior design.

 The right kitchen soap dispenser can add resale value to your home.
 While it’s not a big, trendy accessory like granite countertops, it’s one of those little things that your realtor can push to help you get more money for your property.